 Types of Viral Hepatitis: Know the Risks, Symptoms and Treatment

-Rates of infection are increasing worldwide — and you could be harboring the virus without knowing it.
+Hepatitis infection rates are increasing worldwide — and you could be harboring the virus without knowing it.
 Learn what to look for and how to get tested.

 Globally, while deaths from tuberculosis, HIV and malaria have been declining in recent years, deaths from viral hepatitis are increasing, says Anna Lok, M.D., a Michigan Medicine hepatologist who researches hepatitis treatments and cures.